saras152/Traffic-Sign-Classifier/README.md

 I used a learning rate of 0.001, and an epoch count of 40 and a batch size of 400.

-3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used Adam Optimizer.
+To train the model, I used the Adam Optimizer.
 This choice is partly because of my lack of awareness about intricate usage details of these optimizers.
-I went ahead with the suggested optimizer from the class tutorials as mentioned in LeNet lab.

 I had initially tried to use a low batch size and low epoch count for tuning the model.
 However, this resulted in the low validation accuracies.
 Then I increased the epochs to over 30 and also incresed the batch size.
 Although this increases the system memory requirements, I was optimistic about better fitting model.

-4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 I attempted with the LeNeT-5 architecture for 3 channel images initially without pre-processing the images, at all.
 This resulted in an accuracy of about 70% on validation set.
-The LeNet was the initial choice because it was available from the class quiz.

 Then I went on to normalize the image with (pixelvalue-128)/128.
 This improved by accuracy to about 80%.